frankstevens1/running-signals/docs/data-model.md

   Garmin Connect health JSON payloads.
 - Silver models are cleaned, typed, standardized analytical building blocks.
 - Gold models own signal definitions, rollups, and presentation-ready marts.
-- The primary analytical grain is now the completed calendar day.
+- The primary analytical grain is the completed calendar day.
 Weekly, monthly, and yearly outputs are rollups from `mart_days`, not the base modeling grain.
 - Session, record, segment, and route grains remain explicit so route and performance analysis does not leak raw second-level telemetry into every presentation output.